eltociear/Autogrammer/README.md

 # Autogrammer

-Autogrammer is a library that solves the problem of controlling and constraining the output of language models (LLMs) to generate syntactically valid code, JSON, or SQL.
+Autogrammer constrains the output of language models (LLMs) to generate syntactically valid JSON or SQL.

-By leveraging pre-defined patterns called grammars, Autogrammer ensures that the LLM generates output that adheres to the desired structure and syntax, even with smaller models.
-This enables interesting use cases such as live code generation in the browser, natural language to SQL conversion, generating visualizations from text descriptions, and offline or privacy-focused scenarios.
+By leveraging grammars, Autogrammer ensures that an LLM generates output adhering to specific structures and syntax, even with smaller models.

+some use cases Autogrammer could be used for:

+- live code generation in the browser
+- natural language to SQL conversion
+- generating visualizations from text descriptions
+- offline or privacy-focused scenarios.

 Key features: